abilian/lab.abilian.com/docs/Tech/Security/WAF.md

+Web Application Firewalls (WAFs) have become an essential component of web security, acting as gatekeepers to protect web applications from a variety of cyber threats.

-## Rules
+## Rule Sets

+One of the main components of the open source WAF ecosystem is the OWASP® ModSecurity Core Rule Set (CRS), a set of generic attack detection rules designed for ModSecurity or compatible WAFs.
+This rule set is pivotal in defending web applications against a spectrum of attacks, including the notorious OWASP Top Ten, while striving to minimize false alerts.

 https://coreruleset.org/

 > The **OWASP® ModSecurity Core Rule Set (CRS)** is a set of generic attack detection rules for use with [ModSecurity](https://www.modsecurity.org/) or compatible web application firewalls.
 The CRS aims to protect web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.
-The CRS provides protection against many common attack categories, including:
+The CRS provides protection against many common attack categories.

 Sources: https://github.com/coreruleset/coreruleset